 - An open bite can have a negative impact on your ability to bite, chew, and speak.

-Helping their child stop finger sucking, here are some helpful tips:
+Helping their child stop finger sucking or toddler putting fingers in mouth, here are some helpful tips:

 - Encouragement and motivational language.
 Reward your child with more playtime when they take a break, and you praise them for it.